krahets/hello-algo/en/docs/chapter_greedy/greedy_algorithm.md

     Given $n$ types of coins, where the denomination of the $i$th type of coin is $coins[i - 1]$, and the target amount is $amt$, with each type of coin available indefinitely, what is the minimum number of coins needed to make up the target amount?
 If it is not possible to make up the target amount, return $-1$.

-The greedy strategy adopted in this problem is shown in the following figure.
+The greedy strategy adopted in this problem is shown in the figure below.
 Given the target amount, **we greedily choose the coin that is closest to and not greater than it**, repeatedly following this step until the target amount is met.

 ![Greedy strategy for coin change](greedy_algorithm.assets/coin_change_greedy_strategy.png)